runcardigan/cardigan-js/README.md

 Get the rewards balance for the given customer.

 This is an authenticated endpoint; when calling it, the Cardigan.js library will automatically request a customer session token for the logged in customer.
+Optionally, a token can be provided explicitly as a `token` argument.

 ```js
 cardigan.api.getRewardsBalance({